The Early Industrialists in Flintshire

 established a family copper smelting works at Bank Quay, Warrington in 1717

-bringing copper by boat from Ireland, Cornwall and Anglesey directly to the
+bringing copper by boat from Ireland and Cornwall directly to the

 works.
 The